-Advices From Experts: Travel Safety Tips for Women
+Advices From Experts: Travel Safety Tips for Women in 2022

 Women have concerns about personal safety.
 This includes physical attack (and especially rape) and harassment.

 However, statistically, most such attacks happen to women near their homes rather than when they are traveling.
 For example, in 2013/14 there were 106 rapes and 152 reported sexual assaults against British nationals abroad.
 For the same period, there were 85,000 rapes in England and Wales.
 These are societal issues rather than travel issues.

 The problem with providing special safety tips for women is that we can fall into the trap of giving responsibility to the victim, instead of tackling perpetrators.
 There are many cases where women victims have been blamed for their own attacks.